 • Mass Attendance

 The Eucharist is the source and summit of the Christian life.
 As such, weekly attendance at the Sunday Mass is the single most important thing we do as Catholics.
-At Mass we are reminded of our identity, through the sacred scriptures, and as we receive Christ’s very Self in the mystery of the sacrament of the Eucharist.
+At Mass we are reminded of our identity, through the sacred scriptures, and we receive Christ’s very Self in the mystery of the sacrament of the Eucharist.
 With this in mind, we’ve incorporated Mass attendance as a fundamental component of our Faith Formation program.

 • First Holy Communion

 The sacrament of Reconciliation, or Confession, prepares us to encounter the Lord with holy joy.
 We’re all works-in-progress, and each of us sins; confession keeps us accountable to God and to the community of Faith, while restoring us to God’s good graces by receiving His healing forgiveness.
-Before receiving Holy Communion, each child celebrates the sacrament of Reconciliation as (s)he grows in personal responsibility for his/her behavior and to experience to mercy of the God of love.
+Before receiving Holy Communion, each child celebrates the sacrament of Reconciliation as (s)he grows in personal responsibility for his/her behavior and to experience the mercy of the God of love.

 The Eucharist is the most special sacrament, in which Christ himself is contained, offered and received, and by which the Church constantly lives and grows.
 The Eucharistic sacrifice, the memorial of the death and resurrection of the Lord, in which the sacrifice of the cross is perpetuated over the centuries, is the summit and source of all Christian life and worship; it signifies and effects the unity of the people of God and achieves the building up of the Body of Christ.